Rohan-cod/Tinder_bot/README.md

 # Tinder bot
 A tinder swipe bot made using the selenium library in python.😉
+## About
+Tinder is an American geosocial networking and online dating application that allows users to anonymously swipe to like or dislike other profiles based on their photos, a small bio, and common interests.
 ## Requirements

   * Python 3.7
   * Django 2.2.8
   * selenium